TommyX12/csc404-maestro/README.md

     - Ray will borrow his mom's noise cancelling headphones.
 (Thanks mom)
 - Try to stay consistent with a theme.
 It won't look good if you have this really vibrant game playing rock music based in a sci-fi age, or some other strange combination.
     - Music designers need to be coordinated with artists
+    - They liked the aesthetic but they believe we need to "tighten" it more.
+- They reminded us that gameplay can change at the prototype.
+We may discover that some things work better or don't work at all at the prototype stage.

 Keeping these things in mind we are eager and excited to build the next part of our game.
 We hope to get something minimally playable by Tuesday January 29th.